 #1.
 Gain knowledge in the freight broker industry

 If you’re new to the freight industry, it’s wise to start your journey by studying the intricacies of the trade.
 The easiest way to go about that is to take freight broker training classes led by a specialist in the field.
 Such training can help you get the basics, learn how to use the software you need, and gain some business know-how.

 In case you’d like to save up on startup costs, you can also research yourself and read up on your time.
 There are plenty of online resources and books.
 If you’re studying on your own, it’s a good idea to get knowledge on the business specificities in Texas.

 Whichever option you go for, it’s important that you develop a business plan and gain knowledge about working with shippers and carriers.
-You also need to register your business as a sole proprietor, partnership, limited liability company or corporation and select your business name in this preparatory stage.
+You also need to register your business as a sole proprietor, partnership, limited liability company, or corporation and select your business name in this preparatory stage.
 For the last three types of entities, the registration is done with the Office of the Texas Secretary of State.

 #2.
 Obtain a USDOT number

-When you feel confident enough to jump in the industry, you have to start with the legal side of the process.
+When you feel confident enough to jump into the industry, you have to start with the legal side of the process.
 Your first step is to get a USDOT number (US Department of Transportation).
 It is needed in order to complete your registration with the FMCSA.

 #3.
 Meet the freight broker license requirements

 Besides duly completing the application form with the FMCSA, you need to meet a range of requirements in order to receive your freight broker license.
 This is the way to obtain your Operating Authority.
 You can consult the OP instructions to get help with filling it out.

 The most important requirements include getting a freight broker bond, cargo insurance, and injury and property damage insurance.
 You also need to pay a $300 license fee.